fhswf/MLPro/doc/docs/_build/html/_sources/index.rst.txt

 theoretical (GT) approaches, including environments, algorithms, multi-agent RL (MARL), and many more.
 Additionally, we enable our users to reuse the available packages by developing wrapper classes.

+Moreover, MLPro focuses not only on Model-Free but also Model-Based RL problem.

 Github repository: https://github.com/fhswf/MLPro.git